-12. Adult apprentices
+11. Adult apprentices

-An employee who was employed within the printing industry immediately before becoming an adult apprentice must not suffer a reduction in actual rate of pay by virtue of becoming an adult apprentice.
+An employee who was employed by an employer in the printing industry immediately before becoming an adult apprentice with that employer must not suffer a reduction in actual rate of pay by virtue of becoming an adult apprentice.

-12.2 Minimum wage rates for adult apprentices who commenced prior to 1 January 2014
+11.2 Minimum wage rates for adult apprentices who commenced prior to 1 January 2014

-Subject to clause 12.1 where work is performed by an adult apprentice, including the wages of probationers for apprenticeship, who commenced their apprenticeship prior to 1 January 2014 the minimum wages rates are set out below as a percentage of the Level 5 rate:
+Subject to clause 11.1 where work is performed by an adult apprentice, including the wages of probationers for apprenticeship, who commenced their apprenticeship prior to 1 January 2014 the minimum wages rates are set out below as a percentage of the Level 5 rate: